facebookresearch/xformers/xformers/benchmarks/README.md

 - attention bias: `LowerTriangularMask`
 - dropout: `0.0`

-Report the `runtime_us` value from the `optimized` row in the emitted CSV as the primary comparison metric.
+Report the `runtime_us` value from the emitted CSV row as the primary comparison metric.
+For this preset there should be a single emitted row, and the `algorithm` column identifies which kernel handled the run.
 By default the benchmark writes results to:

 ```text
 ~/.cache/xformers/benchmarks/mem_eff_attention_fw/long_context_boundary.<gpu>.csv